nixworks/public/news/2009/02/25/index.md

 ##### Australia
 ### [ An Australian study classifies a fossilized fish as one of the earliest known vertebrates to use internal fertilization. ](/news/2009/02/25/an-australian-study-classifies-a-fossilized-fish-as-one-of-the-earliest-known-vertebrates-to-use-internal-fertilization.md)
-_Context: fish, fossil, Australia, internal fertilization, vertebrate_
+_Context: Australia, vertebrate, fossil, fish, internal fertilization_

 ##### Iraq
 ### [ Iraq's Council of Representatives lifts the immunity of Mohammed al-Dayni, an MP accused of organizing the 2007 bombing of Parliament. ](/news/2009/02/25/iraq-s-council-of-representatives-lifts-the-immunity-of-mohammed-al-dayni-an-mp-accused-of-organizing-the-2007-bombing-of-parliament.md)
-_Context: Iraqi Parliament, 2007 bombing of Parliament, Iraq, immunity, Mohammed al-Dayni, MP_
+_Context: MP, immunity, Mohammed al-Dayni, 2007 bombing of Parliament, Iraqi Parliament, Iraq_

 ## [Previous Day...](/news/2009/02/24/index.md)